Dwijottam-Dutta/CalCharm-CLI/README.md

 # CalCharm CLI

-A robust command-line calculator for Win32 and Linux(beta)
+A robust CLI calculator for specially for programmers, and CLI users !!

 ## Top Features

-- Command Line
+- Command Line Interface, with ease of using it
-- Super Fast
+- Take less memory as its written in C++
+- Works on older version of Windows too, i.e Windows 7 or XP, including Cracked Windows Version, sold on market over th years..

-## How to Install for Windows
+## How to Setup CalCharm for Windows

 > * Clone the Repository